accordproject/concerto-docs/docs/specification/model-decorators.md

 sidebar_position: 6
 ---

 Model elements may have arbitrary decorators (aka annotations) placed on them.
-These are available via API and can be useful for tools to extend the model.
-Accord Project decorators are defined in the [Decorators Reference](model-decorators.md).
+These are available via API and can be useful for tool vendors to extend the metamodel.

 ```js
 @foo("arg1", 2)